Low wholesale prices on large quantity purchases of 100+ plants

 Botanical Name: Dryopteris cycadina

 Mature Height: 24 inches

 The Southern Shield Fern, also known as wood fern or buckler fern, depending on what part of the in where it is found.
 Its scientific name is Dryopteris and is most commonly found in the temperate regions of North America, such as the wet, wooded, shady forests of the Pacific Northwest, parts of Europe, and Northern Asia.

 The common shield fern grows up to 3 feet tall and 2 feet wide.

-It loves wet soils but can live in drier soils as well.
 If you are planting them in your garden, they will continue to look the best if you removed the damaged leaves once a year.

 This genus is commonly hybridized and formed into many different species, and most of them have short roots that slowly creep into a crown shape.
 They are also the most common type that is used as garden greenery.
 Butterflies often lay their eggs in the leaves to that it can eat and grow.